We tried to join the Register of Oppositions: it did not go very well-breakinglatest.news-Breaking Latest News

 The first problem: the number is wrong (twice)

-Obviously, since this is a service intended for phones, we have it tried from a phone (not via email, on the website or with a registered letter) and we called the number 800265265.
-Which is what until the other day was indicated, even on registrodelleopposizioni.it, as the only one to call.
-It just doesn’t work.
+Obviously, since this is a service intended for phones, we have it tried by a phone (not by mail, on the website or with a registered letter) and we called the number 800265265.
+Which is what up to 3 days ago it was indicated, everywhere online and also on registrodelleopposizioni.it, as the only one to call.
+It just doesn’t work, and it doesn’t work because it was changed last.

-That’s right: one day after activating the service, the number to call is no longer active.
-When you dial it, you hear a recorded voice saying this and informing you which numbers to call: there are two, one for landline phones and one for mobile phones.
+The development ministry says it has informed of the change in the number on July 26, but is evidently aware that something in the communication did not work properly, so much so that 800265265 is answered by a recorded voice explaining which are the right numbers to call.
+There are two, one for landline phones and one for mobile phones.
 We mark the second and try again: it is a number of Rome, it starts with the prefix 06, however that doesn’t work either.
 We make a couple of attempts, and the answer is always the same: “The number called is non-existent”.

 How is it possible?
 A search on the Registry site clears up the mystery: calling the old number, the recorded voice gives the new numbers, only that one of the two (the one for smartphones) gives it wrong.
 It says “dial 064298641 for cell phone calls”, only the correct number is 0642986411.